Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-The Terradora style is also available in a non-leather yet still waterproof version, for a lower price.
+The Terradora style is also available in a non-leather yet still water resistant version, for a lower price.
+See it here.

 I was carrying a fairly heavy day pack, loaded up with a big lunch plus second lunch, a full one liter metal water bottle, two cameras, my old pair of Keens (just in case these didn't work out), rain gear, ten essentials, and my phone (turned off).

 These shoes were able to handle the load on the well packed, mostly level dirt hiking trail I was on, over an 8 hour period of hiking (and snacking).

 I wouldn't recommend this choice of Keen for a heavier load, or to tackle an extremely rocky or root bound hiking trail.

 Keen is known for its out-of-the-box comfort, meaning zero break in time.

 However, it's up to you to be sure you've got each trail shoe laced properly.